MSc Autism

 Independent Study Module

-The best part is that we get to learn about the emotional wellbeing of the autistic individual and how we as a society can lessen the mental health challenges they face primarily by accepting them and making them feel belonged.
-This course at Strathclyde is not just to make you a better therapist/rehabilitationist but a more-so a better person.
+The best part is that we get to learn about the emotional wellbeing of the autistic individuals, and how we as a society can lessen the mental health challenges they face primarily by accepting them and making sure they feel belonged.

 Entry requirements